hwanglab/HE_IHC_HN_analysis/README.md

 2. plot-cox.R produce Figure 4 in the manuscript.<br>
 3. The registration codes for the H&E and IHC images can be foung in [https://github.com/hwanglab/WSI_registration.git]<br>
 4. The data folder contains processed data for all the patients in a csv file format.
+5. For the TIL, Stroma, Tumor predictions on a tile level on H&E, we used pretrained model from [https://github.com/hwanglab/TILs_Analysis.git]
+6. For the grid level prediction and patient level predictions of Immune inflamed, Immune excluded and Immune desert are performed using Immune_pheno.ipynb

 ## Contact
 Reach out to the [Hwang Lab](https://www.hwanglab.org/).